 What’s the problem?

-British Columbians with disabilities are vulnerable to a provision of community or institutional care that falls below a generally acceptable standard, a situation that does not allow them to live with confidence in safety, with freedom and dignity.
-The main reason for this is the excessive amount of discretion available to government and contractors respecting the services provided to people with disabilities.
+Disabled residents of British Columbia are vulnerable to a provision of community or institutional care that falls below a generally acceptable standard, a situation that does not allow them to live with confidence in safety, with freedom and dignity.
+The main reason for this is the excessive amount of discretion available to government and contractors respecting the services provided to disabled people.
 Currently, no legislation exists which guarantees an appropriate and reasonable standard of care.

 Our proposed remedy: